OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Debugging is a highly effective way to analyze runtime app behavior.
 It allows the reverse engineer to step through the code, stop app execution at arbitrary points, inspect the state of variables, read and modify memory, and a lot more.

+Anti-debugging features can be preventive or reactive.
+As the name implies, preventive anti-debugging prevents the debugger from attaching in the first place; reactive anti-debugging involves detecting debuggers and reacting to them in some way (e.g., terminating the app or triggering hidden behavior).
+The "more-is-better" rule applies: to maximize effectiveness, defenders combine multiple methods of prevention and detection that operate on different API layers and are well distributed throughout the app.

 As mentioned in the "Reverse Engineering and Tampering" chapter, we have to deal with two debugging protocols on Android: we can debug on the Java level with JDWP or on the native layer via a ptrace-based debugger.
 A good anti-debugging scheme should defend against both types of debugging.

-Anti-debugging features can be preventive or reactive.
-As the name implies, preventive anti-debugging prevents the debugger from attaching in the first place; reactive anti-debugging involves detecting debuggers and reacting to them in some way (e.g., terminating the app or triggering hidden behavior).
-The "more-is-better" rule applies: to maximize effectiveness, defenders combine multiple methods of prevention and detection that operate on different API layers and are distributed throughout the app.

-##### Anti-JDWP-Debugging Examples
+#### JDWP Anti-Debugging

 In the chapter "Reverse Engineering and Tampering", we talked about JDWP, the protocol used for communication between the debugger and the Java Virtual Machine.
 We showed that it is easy to enable debugging for any app by patching its manifest file, and changing the `ro.debuggable` system property which enables debugging for all apps.
 Let's look at a few things developers do to detect and disable JDWP debuggers.

-###### Checking the Debuggable Flag in ApplicationInfo
+##### Checking the Debuggable Flag in ApplicationInfo

 We have already encountered the `android:debuggable` attribute.
 This flag in the Android Manifest determines whether the JDWP thread is started for the app.
 Its value can be determined programmatically, via the app's `ApplicationInfo` object.
 If the flag is set, the manifest has been tampered with and allows debugging.